 Washington is just waking up to the violence next door.
 Last December, the U.S. Joint Forces Command's Joint Operating Environment, 2008 paired Mexico with Pakistan in its discussion of "worst-case scenarios" -- states susceptible to "a rapid and sudden collapse."
 In January, Michael Hayden, the departing CIA chief, claimed that Mexico could become "more problematic than Iraq," and Michael Chertoff, the departing secretary of homeland security, announced that the Department of Homeland Security has a "contingency plan for border violence, so if we did get a significant spillover, we have a surge -- if I may use that word -- capability."
 The U.S. media breathlessly proclaims that Mexico is "on the brink."

 This rising hysteria clouds the real issues for Mexico and for the United States.
 The question is not whether the Mexican state will fail.
 It will not.
-The Mexican state does,
+The Mexican state does, and will continue to, collect taxes, run schools, repair roads, pay salaries, and manage large social programs throughout the country.
+The civilian-controlled military has already extinguished any real guerrilla threats.
+The government regularly holds free and fair elections, and its legitimacy, in the eyes of its citizens and of the world,

 - Full website and iPad access